 Keep the Session Open

-The Input Handler is a component within Alexa that forwards Echo Button presses to your skill.
-This topic discusses the lifecycle of a typical skill session and how an active Input Handler can affect it.
-For example, an active Input Handler can lengthen the session and, under certain circumstances, cancel a reprompt.
+The event handler is a component within Alexa that forwards gadget input to your skill.
+This topic discusses the lifecycle of a typical skill session and how an active event handler can affect it.
+For example, an active event handler can lengthen the session and, under certain circumstances, cancel a reprompt.

 - A skill session begins when a user invokes your skill.
 This causes Alexa to send your skill a request.
 This is usually a launch request, although a user may invoke your skill with a specific intent also.
 The request contains a session object that uses a Boolean value called